AshFoster/foodie-favourites/README.md

   - There is also a 'Comments' section where signed in users can comment on the post.
 Comments will need admin approval before being posted so when a user posts a comment an email is sent to the admin.
 The user is shown a message making them aware of this.
   - Signed in users can also click on the little heart icon next to times favourted to favourite it themselves.
 Before they have favourited it the icon is the outline of a heart, but once they have favourited it the heart is filled in.
 They can also unfavourite posts, reverting the heart icon back to only an outline.
   - Users cannot favourite their own posts.
   - When users are viewing their own posts, an 'edit' link is displyed near the top of the general information area.
-This takes them to the update restaurant page where they can make changes to the post.
+This takes them to the edit restaurant page where they can make changes to the post.

 - __Add Restaurant__